 If you believe that your child has been a victim of daycare negligence, you need an experienced, educated attorney on their side.
 You also need an attorney with the financial resources to take the case to trial.

-If your child has suffered a serious personal injury or death, contact Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
-You can reach us by calling toll-free at 1-877-446-9001, or by filling out the free contact form located on this page.
+For your free case evaluation and to learn more about your legal right to compensation, contact the lawyers at Heygood, Orr & Pearson.
+You can reach us by calling toll-free at 1-877-446-9001, or by filling out our free contact form.